 Buy food in bulk when on offer is a great way to save money

-For quality and durability I specifically wanted the kitchen unit carcases constructed with the thicker 18mm ContiBoard (veneered chipboard) panelling rather than the usual 15mm sold in many DIY stores; albeit as its only for use in a garden shed and not a proper kitchen I wasn’t too fused about what the doors would look like, as long as they were functional.
+For quality and durability, I specifically wanted the kitchen unit carcases constructed with the thicker 18mm ContiBoard (veneered chipboard) panelling rather than the usual 15mm sold in many DIY stores; albeit as its only for use in a garden shed and not a proper kitchen I wasn’t too fussed about what the doors would look like, as long as they were functional.

 As everything was delivered by early March on time, we were ready to start on the Renovations on the revamped food store at the end of the month, as planned in my project plan.

-Recycling materials and goods in any DIY project is a great cost saver; and can be a real bonus where it adds value to the project which might not otherwise be achieved because of costs and or availability of resources.
+Recycling materials and goods in any DIY project is a great cost saver and can be a real bonus as it adds value to the project which might not otherwise be achieved because of costs and or availability of resources.

 When I gutted the shed, although I scrapped the old furniture and some of the shelving because it was only ContiBoard (veneered chipboard), much of which was only 15mm depth, I did salvage the rest of the wood, and the timber; in the event that I might be able to re-use some of it in the Renovations.

-The modern units we got are great, certainly a lot more efficient at keeping the heat in, and no more cool areas within the window area; and as a bonus, are maintenance free.
-The only reason we opted to change the windows at this time is because we found a small local window installation company (Caddy Windows Ltd, Bristol) that charges just material and labour, so no extortionate prices that are common with the large window installation companies.
+The modern units we got are great, certainly a lot more efficient at keeping the heat in, and no more cool areas within the window area; and as a bonus, are maintenance-free.
+The only reason we opted to change the windows at this time is that we found a small local window installation company (Caddy Windows Ltd, Bristol) that charges just material and labour, so no extortionate prices that are common with the large window installation companies.

 Of course, using the old windows from the house to upgrade the shed windows raises the question of how well they’d fit, especially as the sheds are brick built (breeze blocks) so the openings can’t easily be changed.
 But as luck would have it, as will be apparent later in this article, the replacement windows were a pretty good fit; two of them so perfect in size that they could have been ‘made to measure’.